lukaszsedlak/playwright-api-test-framework/README.md

 - The framework is designed to be easily adaptable for real APIs with proper validation
 - Test data can be easily modified in the `test-data/` directory

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests for new functionality
-5. Run the test suite
-6. Submit a pull request

-## 📄 License

-This project is licensed under the ISC License.

 ## 📞 Support